 Preparation:

 Pour your favorite beverage into a glass and collect your ingredients including pans and utensils.
-Remember to pick a pan large enough to hold everything at the end as we’re doing 1 pot style.
+Remember to pick a pan large enough to hold everything at the end as we’re doing a 1 pot style.

-Open the package of chicken and individually rinse each piece in cold water and dry with a paper towel.
+Open the package of chicken and individually rinse each piece in cold water and pat dry with a paper towel.

 Season your chicken with salt, black pepper, herb mix.
 Some folks put everything in a bag and shake the dried chicken in the bag.
 Dealers choice here but if your chicken isn’t dry it just makes a mess.
 I prefer the sprinkle on both sides method.
 Also don’t neglect your drink.
 Your beer might be getting warm.

-Remove seared chicken from oil, letting the oil drip back in pan, cover and set aside for now.
+Remove seared chicken from oil, letting the grease drip back in pan, and set chicken aside for now.
 Do not refrigerate the chicken.
 Now is a good time to sip your drink or refill if needed.
 I always keep my beer close so I am easily reminded.

-Turn the heat down just a bit and in the still hot and now empty oiled chicken pan add garlic, butter, parsley and onions and simmer for 6 minutes or so.
+Keep the heat low and in the still hot and now empty oiled chicken pan add garlic, butter, parsley and onions and low simmer for 8 minutes or so.
 If adding peas add them now too.
 Still frozen is OK but I prefer if the peas have sat out on the counter for a bit and thawed.
-Once the peas have simmered for a couple minutes you can add the mushrooms and continue to simmer until the onions are soft and nearly clear.
+Once the peas have simmered for a couple minutes you can add the onions until they are nearly clear.
+Then toss in mushrooms.